trifle-io/trifle-io/docs/trifle-traces/middleware/index.md

 ---
 title: Middleware
-description: Learn how to integrate Trifle::Logger into your application automatically.
+description: Learn how to integrate Trifle::Traces into your application automatically.
 nav_order: 6
 ---